Following the release of Circular 23 of 2016 by the...

 What should I do if information on my credit report is incorrect?

 If any of the information contained in your credit report is incorrect or unfair, you may log a dispute with Compuscan via the website or call centre on 0861 51 41 31.
 When you contact our call centre, you will be supplied with a Compuscan reference number.

 Please allow 20 business days for Compuscan to resolve your dispute or query.
 During this time Compuscan will contact the supplier of the disputed data for further information and evidence relating to the data.
 If by the end of the 20 business day period Compuscan does not receive credible evidence from the supplier to support the data, the dispute will be resolved in your favour.
-However, should the supplier provide credible evidence in support of the disputed data after the 20 business days has lapsed, Compuscan will reload the data onto your profile.

 If any of the information is reinstated and you still feel that it is incorrect or unfair or if you are dissatisfied with the outcome of the dispute, please contact the Credit Ombud on 0861 662 837 or at www.creditombud.org.za for further assistance, their services are free to consumers.